klust/LUMI-BE-training-materials/docs/intro-evolving/09_Containers.md

     software region.
 However, some software is ill-behaved and cannot be relocated to a different directory, and in these cases containers help you to build a private installation that does not interfere with other software on the system.

+    They are also of interest if compiling the software takes too much work while any processor-specific optimisation that could be obtained by compiling oneself, isn't really important.
+E.g., if a full stack of GUI libraries is needed, as they are rarely the speed-limiting factor in an application.

 *   As an example, Conda installations are not appreciated on the main Lustre file system.